jingwen-z/jingwen-z.github.io/_posts/2016-08-24-classification-decision-tree.md

 <p align="center"><img alt="Decision Tree Example" src="{{site.baseurl }}/
 images/20160824-decision-tree-example.png"/></p>

+Let's take the plot above as an example, which studies survivals in Titanic.The root node, at the top, shows 41% of passengers servive while 59% of them die.
+Next, if the passenger is a woman, we move to the left branch, then we see she has 76% probability to be alive.
+However, if she is in the second class, for the next step, we move to the right branch, which indicates she has only 44% probability to live.
+The rest can be done in the same manner.

 ## Classify with the decision tree

 The previous learning step involved proposing different tests on which to